senaite/senaite.docker/README.md

 * `ZEO_PACK_KEEP_OLD` - Can be set to false to disable the creation of *.fs.old files before the pack is run.
 Defaults to true.

+## Development

+The following sections describe how to create and publish a new senaite docker image on docker hub.

-## Create a new version of a docker image
+### Create a new version of a docker image

 Copy an existing version structure: